Triyonorifan11/tes-skil-energeek/README.md

 ## Login
-use this server application with username : admin@admin.com password : password
+use this server application with username : admin@gmail.com;
+password : admin

 ## Architecture